 An accurate and fair critique begins with a recognition of how a student’s playing today improves upon and differs from their playing yesterday.

+Assuming we have listened to the student play before, I believe that our first consideration must be how well they have progressed since the last encounter.
 If we fail to recognise the effort a student has made, or acknowledge their progress, they will quickly become discouraged and stop making an effort at all.
 Lack of affirmation spells the beginning of the end.

 I have found it equally important to finish a lesson with a few encouraging words about how well the student has improved during the session.
 Our students should always leave a lesson feeling that something positive has been accomplished!